 Whether you are under 65 or not, if you are looking to enroll in Medigap or Medicare Advantage, call us at 800-930-7956.
 You can also apply for Medigap online.
 There is never a fee or hidden charge to work with Senior65.com.
 Since Medicare insurance pricing is regulated, no one can sell you the same plan for less than we can.

 On a final note, there are some states with other instances of guaranteed issuance for Medigap.
-These have some different periods when you can either switch or enroll in Medigap without having to answer health questions.
+These states have different periods when you can either switch or enroll in Medigap without having to answer health questions.